 Individuals, families and substitute decision-makers cannot demand treatment that health professionals consider to be futile (e.g. treatment that a health professional believes would not be beneficial to the person).
 A health professional has no legal obligation to provide such treatment, and generally can withhold or withdraw futile or non-beneficial treatment without consent from an adult or their substitute decision-maker (except in Queensland, where a substitute decision-maker’s consent is required).

 Consent is required before medical treatment can be provided to a child under the age of 18, unless it is an emergency or a blood transfusion is required.
 Upon reaching 18 (and 16 in South Australia) that person will be able to make their own decisions about medical treatment.

 Generally, when a child is under 18 the child’s parents can consent to or refuse medical treatment for their child.
 However some older children may be able to make their own medical treatment decisions.
 This is the case if they have ‘sufficient understanding and intelligence to understand fully’ the proposed medical treatment and its effects (this is sometimes referred to as being Gillick-competent).

 The paramount consideration of parents (and courts) when making treatment decisions is what is in the child’s best interests.
 Parents, and children who are Gillick-competent are able to refuse life-sustaining medical treatment, provided it is in the child’s best interests.

-Palliative medication is often given to a person with a life-limiting illness who may be experiencing pain or symptoms to maintain or improve their comfort.
-In some cases, this medication may have the unintended effect of hastening the person’s death.
-If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person’s death so long as their primary intention was to relieve pain or symptoms, and not to hasten death.
+Medication and other forms of pain and symptom relief are often given to a person with a life-limiting illness to maintain or improve their comfort.
+In some cases, pain and symptom relief may have the unintended effect of hastening the person’s death.
+If this occurs, the person who provided it (usually a doctor or nurse) will not be liable for the person’s death so long as their primary intention was to relieve pain or symptoms, and not to hasten death.